 Unsuitable and badly installed rangehood ducting is probably the biggest source of complaints about rangehood noise and poor performance.
 Just because you can’t see it doesn’t make it unimportant.
 Read more below.

-You'll find all the kitchen appliances you need to create a fully functional kitchen online.
-The choice can be bewildering so our guide is intended to help you narrow down your options with handy tips and tricks.
-So if you’re looking for kitchen appliances in NZ, read on.
+You'll find heaps of rangehoods for sale online but the choice can be bewildering so our guide is intended to help you narrow down your options with handy tips and tricks.
+So if you’re looking for a rangehood in NZ, read on.

 For those of us on a budget, which is most of us, the choices are harder to make.
 Brand junkies have an easier time of course because their choice is limited to the name on the front of the appliance.
 But what if you’re not a slave to any particular brand?